Hoppelite/where-is-rails/README.md

 where-is-rails allows us to write rails where queries using standard ruby _CODE!_

-This is a WIP/proof of concept/bad idea GEM, beware using this in a production environment.
+This is a WIP/proof of concept/bad idea gem, beware using this in a production environment.

 ## Installation